RaviTambade/TFLJAVA/notes/oops.md

 // At runtime, behavior adapts based on actual object
 ```

 ### 💎 Final Wisdom

 The mentor puts it all together:

 > “Everything around you is an object: a pen, a student, a book, even this app.
 Java lets you build real-world solutions by mimicking real-world objects.
-Once you master `class` and `object`, your world of software will never be the same.”
+Once you master `class` and `object`, Your world of software will never be the same.”

 ### 📘 Practice Task for the Student